cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

-# Additive per-pixel lights
+# Additive Per-Pixel Lights

-Uber Shader is still the dominant solution on some performance-constrained platforms, but as hardware performance increases and the demand for higher picture quality increases, a fixed number of lights can no longer meet the needs of practical applications, so there is a solution that supports multiple lights -- **Multi-pass drawing**.
+Uber Shader is still the dominant solution on some performance-constrained platforms, but as hardware performance increases and the demand for higher picture quality increases, a fixed number of lights can no longer meet the needs of practical applications, so there is a solution that supports multiple lights -- **Multi-Pass Drawing**.

 The following is an example of how to implement multiple lights based on multiple Pass with the default lighting material `default-material.mtl` in Cocos Creator.